unifiedjs/unified/readme.md

 ### `processor.data([key[, value]])`

 Get or set information in an in-memory key-value store accessible to all phases of the process.
-An example is a list of HTML elements which are self-closing, which is needed when parsing, transforming, and compiling HTML.
+An example is a list of HTML elements that are self-closing, something that is needed when parsing, transforming, and compiling HTML.

 ###### Parameters